amadeus4dev/developer-guides/guides/getstarted.md

 Requesting a Production Key, involves three basic steps:

 1. Fill in your personal and billing information: Personal data, billing address and application description.
 2. Add your payment information.
-As of today, we only support __Credit Card__.
 3. Sign the agreement.
 Your contract will be electronically signed using [DocuSign](https://www.docusign.com/).
+You will receive a copy of the contract via email.

 > Heads up!
 The process to get the production key can take up to 72 hours for the first application.
-Additional applications will __not__ require this validation.
+Additional applications will __not__ require any waiting time.

-At this point, your can check that your application's tag has changed to __pending__:
+At this point, you can check that your application's tag has changed to __pending__:

 ![pending](../images/app_pending.png)

-Once the validated is completed, you will be notified and the app's tag will change to __live__:
+Once the validation is completed, you will be notified and the app's tag will change to __live__:

 ![live](../images/app_live.png)

-From now on, your application is powered by [amadeus](http://amadeus.com)!
-Isn't it amazing?
+Your application is ready to disrupt the market!